AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXFileType/README.md

 CAEXFileType Class
 ==================
-AutomationML 2.1 APIThis class is a wrapper for the CAEX element 'CAEXFile' which is the root-element of any CAEX document.
+This class is a wrapper for the CAEX element 'CAEXFile' which is the root-element of any CAEX document.

 Inheritance Hierarchy